 A Presentation Assembled by Stephen Knapp, Available at www.stephen-knapp.com

-This presents photographs (listed below in two collections) that show the Vedic influence found in such buildings as the Taj Mahal, Red Fort, and other structures in India.
+These are the photos that, once posted on this website, have now circulated all over the internet.
+This presents the photographs (listed below in two collections) that show the Vedic influence found in such buildings as the Taj Mahal, Red Fort, and other structures in India.
 It also presents photos of drawings and art that have been discovered from other parts of the world, such as Arabia, Egypt, Greece and Italy, that show a definite Vedic influence.
 This also presents articles that explain the evidence for and against the idea that the Taj Mahal was a pre-existing structure before it was said to be built by Shah Jahan.
 So, no matter whether you accept all of this or not, it nonetheless makes for an extremely fascinating and interesting story.
 Take a look and decide for yourself what you think.
 The articles listed below are practically more important than the photographs that are supplied.
 So be sure to read them.

 The point of this presentation is that we have all heard how the Taj Mahal, which is considered one of the great wonders of the world, was built as the preeminent expression of a man's love for a wife.
 That it was built by emperor Shah Jahan in commemoration of his wife Mumtaz.
 However, is this a true story?
 So, in our continuous effort to get to the truth, we have acquired some very important documents and information.
 Regardless of what anyone thinks, there is some thoughtful information that indicates that the Taj Mahal was never built by Shah Jahan.
 Some say the Taj Mahal pre-dates Shah Jahan by several centuries and was originally built as a Hindu or Vedic temple/palace complex, and that Shah Jahan merely acquired it from its previous owner, the Hindu King Jai Singh.
 This is not unlike the many other buildings that were acquired by the Muslim invaders to be used for their own purposes.
 The point to consider is how much more of India's history has been distorted if the background of such a grand building is so inaccurate.